 The Benefits of Gardening With Children

-- Turn your family into gourmet chefs.
-Children will want to eat the fruits and vegetables they grow themselves and give them an exciting glimpse into the wonderful world of food.
+1. Turn your family into gourmet chefs.
+Children will want to eat the fruits and vegetables they grow themselves and this gives them an exciting glimpse into the wonderful world of food.
 With a little imagination, you’ll cultivate a love for new food right in your house.

-- Get more active to keep kids fit!
+4. Get more active to keep kids fit!
 Children need to have a lot of exercise in order to stay healthy and avoid weight gain.
-Gardening and weeding are a great way to have some fun outside.
+Gardening and weeding are great ways to have some fun outside.